 Anxiety is one of the most common mental health disorders adults in America, with over 40 million people experiencing an anxiety disorder each year.
 Anxiety disorders like PTSD, panic disorder, generalized anxiety disorder, and OCD can all make going about your daily life a challenge.

 Visiting a psychiatrist is one way to manage or potentially eliminate the symptoms associated with an anxiety disorder diagnosis.
 As a medical doctor, a psychiatrist will most often use medications to treat the mental and physical symptoms of an anxiety disorder, and then combine those medications with other treatment options such as cognitive-behavioral therapy (CBT).
 The exact treatment, however, depends on you and your symptoms.

 How a Psychiatrist Treats Anxiety

-When you have excessive feelings of anxiety, a psychiatrist will first diagnose the issue.
+When you have excessive feelings of anxiety or are referred to a psychiatrist by your physician, a psychiatrist will first diagnose the issue.
 They’ll discuss with you whether the anxiety is continuous or triggered by certain situations.
 They will also determine if you may be dealing with other mental health disorders that are likely to accompany anxiety, such as depression.